 Oh and don’t forget your rosary, crucifix and papal audience tickets!

 Book your papal audience tickets well in advance!

 With over 2 billion Christians around the world it’s no surprise that thousands want to attend an audience with His Holiness every week.
 The key to getting tickets, whatever the month, is to book well in advance, maybe even months ahead of your visit to ensure success.
-Our lovely travel experts are waiting to help you to make your trip to Rome the most moving and memorable ever so give them a call and get your papal audience tickets booked asap.
-This really could be one of the best days of your life!
+Visit this website to reserve your tickets and contact Select Italy to plan your trip to Italy.